Jalsson/shop-fast/README.md

 - Install [Node.js](https://nodejs.org/en/download/)
 - Cd into the folder where you want to install project with console .
 - Input command `git clone https://github.com/Jalsson/shop-fast.git` to download the project.
-- Cd into **root** of the project where you can see `index.js` file and run the command `npm install` to install dependencies .
+- Cd into **root** of the project where you can see `app.js` file and run the command `npm install` to install dependencies .
-- Cd into **/nappulapeli-frontend** folder and run command `npm install` to install dependencies.

 ## Run the development build
 - Cd into **root** of the project where you can see `app.js` file and run command `npm run start` or `nodemon app.js`
 - Create and fill up the .env in to root folder.
 Note that you also need to host local sql database for it.
 See this example https://github.com/laravel/laravel/blob/master/.env.example
-- Wait until everything is started and navigate to https://localhost:5000/
+- Wait until everything is started and navigate to https://localhost:5000/app/